Site Index • Wiki • Blog

 You will find that if a court is

 familar with military retirements at all, it is probably

 limited to Active Duty Retirement.
 Beyond that, a court must

 learn about Reserve retirements and it's often a sufficient challenge

-to introduce reserve duty points rather than days.
+to introduce the value of reserve duty points rather than days.
 Reserve early

-retirement is beyond "using points".
+retirement is more than figuring out value of points.
 Resources I publish are here

 to help you; please feel free to send me an email with questions.